 Amidst the pandemic, investors needed to adapt to dealmaking while simultaneously social distancing and implementing new technology for working from home and video conferencing.
 Panelists discuss how their due diligence strategies have changed in the last several months and share thoughts on best practices for the future.

-LP Perspective on Global Private Equity Markets
+Perspective on Global Private Equity Markets

 Are LPs willing to increase their allocations to these long term illiquid strategies?
 How have these recent market conditions affected their allocation preferences, fund structure considerations, or geography preferences?

-Private Credit—Challenges, Risks, and Opportunities
+Credit—Challenges, Risks, and Opportunities

 The disruption caused by COVID-19 has significant implications for private credit lenders, who are preparing for potential bankruptcy or work-out scenarios, or term amendment discussions.
 Leading managers discuss what changes they are seeing in the private credit markets and their outlooks on the future of the asset class.
 Additionally, can any parallels be drawn from the 2008 financial crisis?